-- Graduates of the Cybersecurity Program are expected to: - Describe defensive network architecture that uses multiple layers of protection. - Evaluate and apply Industry Tools to respond to cyber incidents. - Improve Cyber Threat Intelligence Analysis, Dissemination and Remediation - Evaluate and assess the use of technology to support cybersecurity goals and objectives - Participate in the investigation of cyber incidents and assist in the recovery of operations - Formulate, update, and communicate short- and long-term organizational cybersecurity strategies and policies - Demonstrate proficiency in communicating technical information in formal reports, documentation, and oral presentations to users and information technology professionals.
+- Describe defensive network architecture that uses multiple layers of protection. - Evaluate and apply Industry Tools to respond to cyber incidents. - Improve Cyber Threat Intelligence Analysis, Dissemination and Remediation. - Evaluate and assess the use of technology to support cybersecurity goals and objectives. - Participate in the investigation of cyber incidents and assist in the recovery of operations. - Formulate, update, and communicate short- and long-term organizational cybersecurity strategies and policies. - Demonstrate proficiency in communicating technical information in formal reports, documentation, and oral presentations to users and information technology professionals.